flextype/docs.flextype.org/project/entries/en/getting-started/folder-structure/entry.md

     <li class="file-list-level-2"><i class="fas fa-folder"></i> flextype</li>
 </ul>

-The `vendor` folder contains important libraries that Flextype uses.
+The `vendor/` folder contains important libraries that Flextype uses.
 This folder is similar to the flextype folder and its contents should not be edited!

 <ul class="file-list">
     <li><i class="fas fa-folder"></i> vendor</li>
 </ul>

-The `project` folder should contains entries, uploads, tokens, plugins, themes and all that is necessary for the work of the project.
+The `project/` folder should contains entries, uploads, tokens, plugins, themes and all that is necessary for the work of the project.

 <ul class="file-list">
     <li><i class="fas fa-folder"></i> project</li>
 </ul>

-The `var/cache` folder is used to store temporary cached files that are automatically created by the Flextype to improve performance.
+The `var/cache/` folder is used to store temporary cached files that are automatically created by the Flextype to improve performance.

 <ul class="file-list">
     <li><i class="fas fa-folder"></i> var</li>
     <li class="file-list-level-2"><i class="fas fa-folder"></i> cache</li>
 </ul>

-The `var/logs` folder is used to store error logs.
+The `var/logs/` folder is used to store error logs.

 <ul class="file-list">
     <li><i class="fas fa-folder"></i> var</li>